gitter-badger/rubylaser/README.md

 * **Other tools** : Apart from this basic stuff , you would need pip3 , pipenv, and virtualenvwrapper.

+### Setup in Debian GNU/Linux and its derivatives:

+Running this IRC bot in Debian GNU/Linux or its derivatives highly recommended as it was the OS which was used for its development.
+Below one could find the step by step instructions on how to setup this bot manually.

-### Installing python 3 in Debian GNU/Linux and its derivatives
+#### Installing python 3 ( Debian GNU/Linux and its derivatives )

 First confirm that you have python 3 in your system or not :